 3.45 The lowland calcareous grassland that covers the Scarp Slope has been called the European equivalent of tropical rainforest as up to 45 species of flowering plants can be found within one square metre of this habitat.
 This is part of a supporting service that helps to maintain the other ecosystem services.
 The breath-taking views from the top of the Scarp Slope from, for example, Butser Hill and Ditchling Beacon are a form of cultural service from which people derive happiness and inspiration.
 The sheep that graze the steep Scarp Slope are an important source of local and regional food and provide a provisioning service.
 The underlying chalk aquifers act as a storage reservoir forming the principle source of water for all of the settlements in and around the South Downs ridge.
-This in turn provides regulating services with the chalk geology acting as a natural filtering system, which helps to maintain the Dip Slope.
+This in turn provides regulating services with the chalk geology acting as a natural filtering system, which helps to maintain the chemical and ecological status of water bodies in and around the Dip Slope.